madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 predicates like $hash$ (those with dataflow requirements) as _extralogical_ predicates.

-In light of this knowledge, the two versions of the rule defining the predicate $user$ above are not equivalent.
+In light of this knowledge, the versions of the rule defining $auth$ above are not equivalent.
 Evaluation of the subgoal `hash(Pass,Hash)`{.prolog} produces a runtime error if the value of `Pass` is unknown.
 Suddenly, we have to be careful about the way we order subgoals.
-Not only those that are obviously extralogical like $hash$, but also any user-defined predicates that makes use of extralogical predicates!
+Not only those that are obviously extralogical like $hash$, but also any user-defined predicates that make use of extralogical ones!
 To make the matters worse, although semantically arithmetic relations such as $>$ are logical, they are usually implemented as extralogical predicates (or relations).

 #### Example 2

 Just when you think things are looking bleak, it gets worse.
 Extralogical predicates may also cause code duplication.
-Let me demonstrate this with another example.
+Let' look at another example:

 ```prolog
 check_client(Pass) :- weak(Pass,Hash).